Frequently Asked Questions

 Below are some of the questions we hear most often.
 If you have a question that is not listed here, please feel free to email us and ask!
 If you have a question about how BBT is funded scroll down to the bottom of the page or link to it here.

 It’s easy to start a BBT group.
-Simply check to make sure you meet the requirements, and then email us to start the conversation.
+Simply click here to get started.
 We can help you get your BBT up and running quickly!

 BBT recommends participants use a New International Version (NIV) Bible.
 The NIV Study Bible is a reader-friendly translation, which includes a set of features (e.g., notes, references, tables, etc.) designed to help you read and study the text.